 Practical checklist (GEO-ready) ➥

-- Lede: 1–2 sentence clear answer to the main question (present).
+- Lede: 1–2 sentence clear answer to the main question.

-- FAQ or Q&A blocks for common questions (recommended).
+- Short Q&A or FAQ blocks for common queries.

-- Author byline / evidence of first-hand experience (E‑E‑A‑T) (recommended).
+- Author byline or evidence of first-hand experience (E‑E‑A‑T).

-Track these KPIs: organic traffic, click-through rate, time-on-page, and whether pages are cited by AI answers (if your analytics or search console provides that).
-Iterate on pages that get traffic but few backlinks or low engagement.
+Track: organic traffic, click-through rate (CTR), time-on-page, and whether pages are cited by AI answers (if available).
+Iterate on pages that get traffic but low engagement or few citations.